Nightingale

 Caching

-Analysis results are cached at ~/.nightingale/cache/ using blake3 file hashes.
-Re-analysis only happens if the source file changes or is manually triggered from the UI.
+Analysis results are cached in your configured data folder (cache/) using blake3 file hashes.
+Re-analysis only happens if the source file changes, if you trigger it manually, or when creating shifted key/tempo variants.

 Hardware Acceleration